eth-sc-comp/benchmarks/README.md

 you need to extend the `flake.nix` so that this tool is present in the `devShell`.

 To enter the environment, run `nix develop`.
-If it's your first time running this command you will be prompted to ask if you want to allow changes to the configuration settings for `extra-substituters` and `extra-trusted-public-keys`.
-If you accept these changes the runtime verification binary cache will be used when building `kevm`.
-This should significantly speed up the time it takes to prepare the environment.

 Once you have a working shell, you can run `python bench.py` to execute the benchmarks.
 The results are collected in `results.db` sqlite3 database and the csv and json files `results-[timestamp].csv/json`.
+You can view these files using standard tools such as libreoffice, Excel, jq, etc.

 To generate graphs, run `python gen_graph.py`.
-For example, you can look at the cumulative distribution function (CDF) graph to get an overview.
+Then, you can look at the cumulative distribution function (CDF) graph to get an overview.
-Here, the different tools's performances are displayed, with X axis showing time, and the Y axis showing the number of problems solved within that time frame.
+Here, the different tools' performances are displayed, with X axis showing time, and the Y axis showing the number of problems solved within that time frame.
 Typically, a tool is be better when it solves more instances (i.e. higher on the Y axis) while being faster (i.e. more to the left on the X axis)